Browse all

 The House strengthens its commitment to Hong Kong with a replica of its 24-25 cruise collection

-Why Bruno Pavlovsky of Chanel remains calm amid China's slowdown The House strengthens its commitment to Hong Kong with a replica of its 24-25 cruise collection
+Despite the slowdown in China, Bruno Pavlovsky of Chanel remains confident The House strengthens its commitment to Hong Kong with a replica of its 24-25 cruise collection

 On Wednesday, Chanel headed to Hong Kong to (re)present its 24-25 cruise collection, first revealed in Marseille last May.
 The aim was not merely to organize a pleasant trip, but to further develop its sales and activities in China despite the ongoing luxury crisis, while demonstrating its strong belief in the country's role as a driver of future growth.
 While this was officially a “simple replica” of the collection with no new additions, Bruno Pavlovsky, Chanel’s president of fashion, sees it differently: “It is a way to associate Chanel at the highest level with what is happening in Hong Kong,” he told Vogue Business.
 While China currently places luxury in a delicate sales position, it nonetheless shares a rich and successful past with Chanel, starting in 1979 when the French House first established itself in Hong Kong.